 There are additional instructions on how to make peppermint extract, but I’d like to take this moment to suggest – instead of using fresh peppermint – you use dried peppermint for this.
 My peppermint extract didn’t last more than a month, and I’m pretty sure it was because I used fresh (read: with high water content) peppermint.

 Like soap, I’ve never made my own candles.
 But, by gosh and all, if someone gave me handmade aromatherapeutic beeswax candles, I would jump for joy (and then probably light one and read a book nonstop for the next two days while it burned).

 I’ve found a few tutorials that I, personally, plan to follow when the time comes.
 Because soy is so iffy when it comes to genetic modification, which doesn’t really matter that much when you’re burning candles, but I do so hate the idea of supporting ANY GMO crops, the first two ideas are for beeswax candles only.
 If you’re not turned off by the soy issue, then I’ve included a couple of options for you, too (this might be a bit less expensive, as well).

 - Beeswax Candles using beeswax pastilles (after you melt the wax down, and before it hardens, you can carefully stir in as much essential oil as you’d like for aromatherapeutic purposes)

 - Another Beeswax Candle Recipe (this is a great tutorial!)

 - How to Make Soy Candles

-Unfortunately, I couldn’t find a supplier that offers non-GMO soy wax chips for candle making (and here’s an answer why), but I do know you can buy soy wax in places like Hobby Lobby or on Amazon. 🙁 But beeswax is everywhere!
+Unfortunately, I couldn’t find a supplier that offers non-GMO soy wax chips for candle making, but I do know you can buy soy wax in places like Hobby Lobby or on Amazon. 🙁 But beeswax is everywhere!
 Especially Mountain Rose Herbs.

 7. Fragrant Body Powder